 Prep Overlaps with Other Private High Schools

 Other private Jesuit high schools you may also consider are Regis High School, Xavier High School, Loyola, and St. Peter’s Prep.
-These are all boys high schools.
-Many schools share identical preparation and have identical tests; these schools even share results, which is rare.
+These are all boys high schools except Loyola, which is co-ed.
+Many schools share identical preparation and have identical tests; these particular schools even share results, which is rare.
+Many other high schools use an identical test (HSPT) for scholarship and/or admissions but do not share results.
 The nuances of their admissions processes vary, but we can answer any questions you have about these.
 More information on other high schools and exams in NYC

 Individual and Group Tutoring Sessions

 My students have earned admission to some of the most prestigious schools in the country, including Regis, arguably the most prestigious high school in the country.
 I work with students to improve their academics to make sure they achieve success in their exams and beyond, even when they already excel.

 My students have also earned large scholarships to high-level schools, earning over $12.8 million in financial assistance through merit-based scholarships with 42 students passing the rigorous Regis exam to earn an interview.
 In addition, students I tutored have earned hundreds of thousands of dollars in scholarships to Fordham Prep, with countless others earning admissions to Fordham Preparatory School.